yabwon/SAS_PACKAGES/packages/baseplus.md

                          For details see notes below.

 * `catLabels`          - *Optional*, default value is empty.
-                         List of values for group axix labels (vertical).
+                         List of values for group axis labels (vertical).
                          When empty a grouping variable name is used.
                          For details see notes below.

 * `xLabels`            - *Optional*, default value is empty.
-                         List of values for data variable axix labels (horizontal).
+                         List of values for data variable axis labels (horizontal).
                          When empty a data variable name is used.
                          For details see notes below.

 * `catLabelPos`        - *Optional*, default value `DATACENTER`.
-                         Indicates position of the label on group axix (vertical).
+                         Indicates position of the label on group axis (vertical).
                          Allowed values are `BOTTOM`, `CENTER`, `DATACENTER`, and `TOP`.

 * `xLabelPos`          - *Optional*, default value `DATACENTER`.
-                         Indicates position of the label on data axix (horizontal).
+                         Indicates position of the label on data axis (horizontal).
                          Allowed values are `LEFT`, `CENTER`, `DATACENTER`, and `RIGHT`.

 * `catLabelAttrs`      - *Optional*, default value is empty.
-                         List of attributes for group axix labels (vertical).
+                         List of attributes for group axis labels (vertical).
                          For details see notes below.

 * `xLabelAttrs`        - *Optional*, default value is empty.
-                         List of attributes for data variable axix labels (horizontal).
+                         List of attributes for data variable axis labels (horizontal).
                          For details see notes below.

 * `formated`           - *Optional*, default value `0`.
-                         Indicates if values of the grouping variable should be formated.
+                         Indicates if values of the grouping variable should be formatted.

 * `y2axis`             - *Optional*, default value `1`.
-                         Indicates if the right vertical axix should be displayed.
+                         Indicates if the right vertical axis should be displayed.

 * `y2axisLevels`       - *Optional*, default value `4`.
-                         Indicates if the number of expected levels of values printed on the right vertical axix.
+                         Indicates if the number of expected levels of values printed on the right vertical axis.

 * `y2axisValueAttrs`   - *Optional*, default value `Color=Grey`.
                          Allows to modify Y2 axis values attributes.

+* `y2axisFormat`       - *Optional*, default value `12.2-L`.
+                         Allows to modify Y2 axis values format.

+* `y2axisLines`        - *Optional*, default value `0`.
+                         If `1`, adds horizontal lines for Y2 axis values.

 * `catAxisValueAttrs`  - *Optional*, default value `Color=Black`.
                          Allows to modify category (Y) axis values attributes.